-This atomisation of our environmental activism and policy reflects the mentality that created our environmental problem.
+The atomisation of our environmental activism and policy reflects the mentality that created our environmental problem.
 Land is seen as a perfectly divisible commodity that can be exploited for profit, turned into real estate, or locked up into national parks.
 One way the Australian government deals with the damage caused by the overexploitation of land for example, is to create national parks under environmental protection laws.
 However land environmental protection laws in Australia do not include people as part of the Australian ecology, when in fact people, prior to the British occupation, were both managers, and catalysts in the land.
 If the idea behind the establishment of national parks was to protect what was found here upon arrival in the 1770’s then the ecological reality of the time has been grossly dismissed.
 The landscape was a result of an interdependence between species, and this interdependence included people, which ensured Australia’s biodiversity, fire safety, and food supply for all.
-Thus the removal of indigenous people from the equation has had devastating effect on the environment, and now national parks thickened and unkept are endangering us, our homes and the environment.
+Thus the removal of indigenous people from the equation has had devastating effect on the environment, and now national parks, thickened and unkept are endangering us, our homes and the environment.
 But also, as the explorers of the 1830 journaled: “Kangaroos are no longer to be seen there; the grass is choked by underwood; neither are there natives to burn the grass, nor is fire longer desirable there amongst the fences of the settler”.

-The uncompromising stance of the ranger in the name of environmental protection, resonated with the way land was appropriated from Aboriginal people in this country, by removing their food supply.
+The uncompromising stance of the ranger in the name of environmental protection, resonated with the way land was appropriated from Aboriginal people in this country, by removing them from their food supply.
 When the settlers arrived they systematically turned land cultivated by Aboriginal people into a cattle and sheep enterprise.
 Such brutal usurpation of land was reflected in the fast demise of large numbers of its original inhabitants.
 And such fast change in land use was the beginning of Australia’s environmental problems.